This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Other types of screening may include hearing tests and tests of cardiac and respiratory function.

-Although these screenings will not diagnose cerebral palsy, they help determine the need for additional tests for the condition.
+Although these screenings will not diagnose cerebral palsy, they help determine the need for additional tests.
 They can also uncover associated conditions that often co-occur with cerebral palsy.

 Doctors perform developmental screenings at well-baby visits to determine if the child is growing and developing appropriately.
 They observe and evaluate to check for developmental delays, which could indicate cerebral palsy.